trider/weatherapp/README.md

 # weatherapp
 This is the repository for the weather app project.
+Note to use the app, you must add your Google maps and openweathermap keys in the file www/js/keys.js.

 The app includes two screens.

 # Search screen
 Lets you search and favorite cities.